dell/goscaleio/README.md

     client.SetToken(oldToken)

 ### Get Systems
-Retrieving systems is the first step after authentication which enables you to work with other necessary methods.
+Retrieving the systems is the first step after authentication which enables you to work with other necessary methods.

 #### All Systems